D7ry/bril-forge/writeup/week2_writeup.md

 `state` becomes actually useful in global constant prop.
 In local constant prop, we trivially make the state empty -- no information is available at the beginning of the analysis.
 For global, before calling `const_prop()` on a bb, we join the states passed off from the all of bb's parents.
-The join function simply looks at all key-value pairs from both states, and keeps the pairs where both key and value are identical -- the constant values are the same from both parents to the bb.
+The join function simply looks at all key-value pairs from both states.
+For the a constant value to carry on, the value has to exist in all of the parent states.

 For global constant prop, we also iterate until convergence; to keep track of the state changes, `fn const_prop(bb, state)` now returns a tuple of `bool, state` -- indicating whether the state has